 - 4 teaspoons cornstarch

-- 3/4 cup fresh or frozen pitted tart cherries, thawed and coarsely chopped
+- 3/4 cup fresh or frozen pitted tart cherries (thawed), coarsely chopped

 - 3/4 cup cherry juice blend